 Price: Variable per-label fee + usual cost of your account (if applicable)

 If you sell products online, usually the platform or marketplace you’re selling on provides some type of label printing option to fulfill your orders.
-These systems tend to be fairly simple and primarily for label printing but they typically offer Commercial Base Pricing on postage.
+These systems tend to be fairly simple and primarily for label printing, but typically offer Commercial Base Pricing on postage.
 Be mindful of any per-label fee on each label you print.
-For example, Amazon charges an additional 7cents per label.
+For example, Amazon charges an additional 7-cents per label.
 These fees can really add up and wipe out any savings derived from better postage rates.

-Option 2: Buy shipping software like stamps.com or Endicia.
+Option 2: Buy shipping software like stamps.com, Endicia, or ShippingEasy.

-Downloaded shipping software like Endicia and Stamps offers you the ability to print USPS postage from home at Commercial Base Prices, but comes at a cost of $15.95 per month.
-That price point may not be worth it to some, and the software doesn’t offer many benefits over Click-N-Ship to justify paying a monthly fee.
+Downloaded shipping software like Endicia and Stamps offers you the ability to print USPS postage from home at Commercial Base Prices, and comes at a cost of $15.95 per month.
+ShippingEasy offers a SaaS solution (nothing to download!) that starts at $29/month, plus applicable taxes, if any, with access Commercial Plus Pricing.

-Option 3: My favorite option, the ShippingEasy Starter Plan!
+Option 3: Another great option, the ShippingEasy Starter Plan!

 Price: Free!
 No per-label fee.

 ShippingEasy gives you the best of all worlds: No monthly fee, access to Commercial Base Pricing, no per-label fee, and it comes with powerful shipping software that none of the other options offer.
-The only limitation is you can ship a maximum of 50 orders per month on the free plan, beyond that you would need to sign up for our Basic plan (which comes with many extended benefits like Commercial Plus Pricing access and, more shipments, and our world-class support team).
+The only limitation is you can ship a maximum of 50 orders per month on the free plan, so beyond that you will need to sign up for our Basic plan (which comes with many extended benefits like Commercial Plus Pricing access, more shipments, and our world-class support team).

-To me, the answer is a no-brainer.
-There’s no downside to shipping using the Starter plan, and there are great options once you start to tip the 50 month limit that can contribute to your business’s growth.
+There’s no downside to shipping using the ShippingEasy Starter plan, and there are great options once you start to tip the 50 shipment per month limit that can contribute to your business’s growth.

-Click-N-Ship is a staple to many online sellers new and old alike, this price increase will come as a shock to many who have used it for years and never considered any alternative.
-If you found this post, know that there’s plenty of options out there that let you continue receiving Online Prices and give some options I suggested, especially my favorite, a try.
+Click-N-Ship is a staple for many online sellers new and old alike, so the price increase came as a shock to many who used it for years.
+If you found this post, know there are plenty of options out there that let you continue to receive Online Prices and give some options we suggested, especially our favorite, a try.